CommonAccord/Site-Org/Doc/ABA/ABA_Intercreditor_Form.01.md

 6.4.2.1.sec=Except as permitted in this section 6.4, no Second Lien Claimholders may seek or request adequate protection or relief from the automatic stay imposed by section 362 of the Bankruptcy Code [or other relief].

-6.4.2.2.sec=[If a First Lien Claimholder is granted adequate protection in the form of additional or replacement Collateral in connection with a motion described in section 6.1, “Use of Cash Collateral and DIP Financing,” then] Second Lien Agent may seek or request adequate protection in the form of a Lien on [such] additional or replacement Collateral, which Lien will be subordinated to the Liens securing the First Lien Obligations and any DIP Financing (and all related Obligations) on the same basis as the other Liens securing the Second Lien Obligations are subordinated to the Liens securing First Lien Obligations under this Agreement.
+6.4.2.2.sec=[If a First Lien Claimholder is granted adequate protection in the form of additional or replacement Collateral in connection with a motion described in section 6.1, “Use of Cash Collateral and DIP Financing,&rdquo; then] Second Lien Agent may seek or request adequate protection in the form of a Lien on [such] additional or replacement Collateral, which Lien will be subordinated to the Liens securing the First Lien Obligations and any DIP Financing (and all related Obligations) on the same basis as the other Liens securing the Second Lien Obligations are subordinated to the Liens securing First Lien Obligations under this Agreement.

-6.4.2.3.sec=Any claim by a Second Lien Claimholder under section 507(b) of the Bankruptcy Code will be subordinate in right of payment to any claim of First Lien Claimholders under section 507(b) of the Bankruptcy Code and any payment thereof will be deemed to be Proceeds of Collateral[, provided that, subject to section 6.7, “Reorganization Securities,” Second Lien Claimholders will be deemed to have agreed pursuant to section 1 129(a)(9) of the Bankruptcy Code that such section 507(b) claims may be paid under a plan of reorganization in any form having a value on the effective date of such plan equal to the allowed amount of such claims].
+6.4.2.3.sec=Any claim by a Second Lien Claimholder under section 507(b) of the Bankruptcy Code will be subordinate in right of payment to any claim of First Lien Claimholders under section 507(b) of the Bankruptcy Code and any payment thereof will be deemed to be Proceeds of Collateral[, provided that, subject to section 6.7, “Reorganization Securities,&rdquo; Second Lien Claimholders will be deemed to have agreed pursuant to section 1 129(a)(9) of the Bankruptcy Code that such section 507(b) claims may be paid under a plan of reorganization in any form having a value on the effective date of such plan equal to the allowed amount of such claims].

 6.4.2.4.sec=So long as First Lien Agent is receiving payment in cash of [all] Post-Petition Claims [consisting of all interest at the applicable rate under the First Lien Loan Documents], Second Lien Agent may seek and, subject to the terms hereof, retain payments of Post-Petition Claims [consisting of interest at the [non-default] [applicable] rate] under the Second Lien Loan Documents (Second Lien Adequate Protection Payments).
-If a Second Lien Claimholder receives Second Lien Adequate Protection Payments before the Discharge of First Lien Obligations up to the First Lien Cap with respect to the Capped Obligations and in their entirety with respect to First Lien Obligations that are not Capped Obligations, then upon the effective date of any plan or the conclusion or dismissal of any Insolvency Proceeding, the Second Lien Claimholder will pay over to First Lien Agent pursuant to section 4.1, “Application of Proceeds,” an amount equal to the lesser of (i) the Second Lien Adequate Protection Payments received by the Second Lien Claimholder and (ii) the amount necessary to Discharge the First Lien Obligations.
+If a Second Lien Claimholder receives Second Lien Adequate Protection Payments before the Discharge of First Lien Obligations up to the First Lien Cap with respect to the Capped Obligations and in their entirety with respect to First Lien Obligations that are not Capped Obligations, then upon the effective date of any plan or the conclusion or dismissal of any Insolvency Proceeding, the Second Lien Claimholder will pay over to First Lien Agent pursuant to section 4.1, “Application of Proceeds,&rdquo; an amount equal to the lesser of (i) the Second Lien Adequate Protection Payments received by the Second Lien Claimholder and (ii) the amount necessary to Discharge the First Lien Obligations.
 [Notwithstanding anything herein to the contrary, First Lien Claimholders will [not] be deemed to have consented to, and expressly [waive] [retain] their rights to object to, the payment of Second Lien Adequate Protection Payments.]

 6.4.2.=[02/Bit/Ssec_04]